Pound for pound king Canelo Alvarez is one of the most ambitious fighters on the planet, leading to wonders whether he will end up at heavyweight.

-The Mexican superstar has a mandatory to deal with at the Hard Rock Stadium in Miami Gardens, Florida, on Saturday.
-The event is broadcast worldwide on DAZN (except Mexico).
+On Saturday, the Mexican superstar has a mandatory to deal with at the Hard Rock Stadium in Miami Gardens, Florida.
+The event is broadcast worldwide on DAZN (except in Mexico).

-If successful, Canelo intends to become undisputed at the 168-pound limit in 2021 entirely.
+If successful, Canelo intends to entirely become undisputed at the 168-pound limit in 2021.

 After fighting and winning at 175, questions remain whether Canelo can go one better up to cruiserweight.
 If he does, only bridgerweight or heavyweight remain.